Understanding the Fundamentals: What is a Mortgage Interest Rate?

 The yield curve provides insights into market expectations about future interest rates.
 It visualizes the relationship between yields (returns) on bonds of different maturities, typically ranging from short-term to long-term.
 A “normal” yield curve slopes upward, indicating that longer-term bonds offer higher yields than short-term bonds.
 This reflects investor confidence in the economy and a willingness to accept lower returns for immediate liquidity.
 However, a flat or inverted yield curve suggests that investors anticipate a slowdown in economic growth or even a recession, potentially leading to lower interest rates in the future.
 These market signals can influence mortgage rates as lenders adjust their pricing based on these economic expectations.

-Read More How high can mortgage interest rates go
+Read More can you deduct mortgage interest on a second home

 ### 3. Inflation: The Silent Driver of Rates